benjaminoakes/www.benjaminoakes.com/_posts/2021-11-14-Mudita-Pure-a-minimalist-offline-phone.md

 - Maps?
 - Music that I don't have to sync and manage myself?
 - Task management?
+- A camera?
+(Though maybe a dedicated camera is better?)

 It's still very, very interesting though.